maratai/craftery/fiber_arts/fiber_art_suppliers.md

 - [Gargoylelover (Etsy)](https://www.etsy.com/shop/gargoylelover) - US-based.
 Incredibly beautiful art batts, also semi-local to me (they're in Texas).
 - [Gist Yarn](https://www.gistyarn.com) - US-based.
 Lovely weaving yarns and patterns/kits; I've used the Beam cotton in 3/2 and am looking forward to trying others.
 - [Handywoman](https://www.handywomanshop.com/) - US-based.
 Gorgeous handmade weaving tools, including looms, shuttles, and more.
 The shuttles are to die for, and she has some terrific ultra-slim ones.
 If you're an embroiderer or sewist, check out the wooden embroidery cards too!
+- [Inagaki Kiryo Weaving Supplies](https://inagakikiryo-weaving.com) - Japan-based.
+I have an R-25 floor loom (counterbalance, 6H 6T) being built to order; will report back!
 - [IxChel](https://ixchel.com.au/) - Australia-based.
 Spinning fibers (*amazing* fiber preparation - the wallaby batts are almost better than CENSORED to spin), plus yarns and tools.
+- [Lendrum Spinning Wheels](https://lendrumwheels.ca) - Canada-based, back from the ashes.
+I have not had the opportunity to try one although it's on my list!
 - [Level Wind Spinners](https://myautowinder.com/) - Makes the terrific LWS autowinder for the Pocket Wheel, among others.
+- [Louët](https://louet-inc.odoo.com) - Site is for the North American distributor; the company is Netherlands-based.
+I was fortunate enough to purchase an out-of-production Louët S90 secondhand; she has my favorite treadling experience of the wheels I've used, although she has a hilariously aggro take-up and would have made me cry when I was starting out!
+(My first wheel was a patient, steady Ashford Traveller, an excellent teacher).
 - [The Miller Girls Yarn](https://themillergirlsyarn.com/) - US-based.
 Terrific wholesaler with broad and unusual offerings.
 - [Pocket Wheel](https://www.pocket-wheel.com/) - US-based small workshop maker of Pocket Wheel travel spinning wheels.
 I have a secondhand one and it's amazing.
 The wait list is about two years long but the wheel is *fantastic*.
 - [Saori Santa Cruz (Etsy)](https://www.etsy.com/shop/saorisantacruz) - US-based (although Saori looms are imported from Japan).
 No affiliation, but I am a very happy repeat customer.
 Jill has her own tutorials for Saori looms and tools that I found invaluable.